A resource for news innovators to learn, plan & do.

 Staffing and workflow: A primer

-Importantly: This section of Better News assumes you already know the mechanics of how to do things and can simply decide to change your collective habits; where there are gaps in ability that need to be addressed, refer to the Skill Development topic of Better News.
+Importantly, this section of Better News assumes you already know the mechanics of how to do things and can simply decide to change your collective habits.
+If you need to address gaps in ability, refer to the Skill Development topic of Better News.

 Let’s take each of the above questions and tease it out a bit.